John Colquhoun (sportsman): Life

-He was born in Edinburgh to James Colquhoun, 3rd Baronet of Luss, Dumbartonshire and Janet Colquhoun (born Sinclair).
+He was born in Edinburgh to James Colquhoun, 3rd Baronet of Luss, Dunbartonshire and Janet Colquhoun (born Sinclair).
 Together with his elder brother he was educated first at a school in Edinburgh, subsequently at a private school in Lincolnshire (Rev. Mr. Grainger's of Winteringham), and finally at the University of Edinburgh.

 In 1828, he joined the 33rd Regiment in Connaught, Ireland.

 In 1829, he was promoted to the Fourth Dragoon Guards.
 He retired from the service after his marriage in 1833, 'and commenced what was termed later by a friend his "Residential tour of Scotland."'

 He was always a keen sportsman and an accurate observer of nature, and during his long life he acquired an experience in matters of sport and natural history that was quite exceptional, for the summer quarters were changed almost every year, and the list of places rented by him embraces nearly every district of Scotland, so that his opportunities for observation were especially favourable.

 In 1840, he embodied his experiences in The Moor and the Loch, which speedily took a high rank among books on Scotch sport.